yuqiliao/IDE-help-guide/08-definitions-by-study.Rmd

 -	SOURCE: Source information is listed for all PIAAC data and should be cited when data are used in a publication or presentation.

 #### Calculation of OECD averages
-The IDE generates the average of all jurisdictions included in the IDE for the selected dependent variables and variables if Average of All Jurisdictions is chosen under Jurisdiction.
-This average generated by the IDE is based on 27 OECD national and 2 sub-national entities [Flanders (Belgium), England and Northern Ireland (UK)] and 6 partner jurisdictions in PIAAC 2012–2017, 6 OECD national or sub-national entities in ALL 2003–2008, and 18 OECD national or sub-national entities in IALS 1994–1998.
+The IDE generates the average of all jurisdictions included in the IDE for the selected dependent variables and variables if **Average of All Jurisdictions** is chosen under **Jurisdiction**.
+This average generated by the IDE is based on 27 OECD national and 2 sub-national entities [Flanders (Belgium), England and Northern Ireland (UK)] and 6 partner jurisdictions in **PIAAC 2012–2017**, 6 OECD national or sub-national entities in **ALL 2003–2008**, and 18 OECD national or sub-national entities in **IALS 1994–1998**.

-Please note that there might be differences between the averages generated by the IDE and the OECD averages for literacy, numeracy and problem solving in technology-rich environments (PS-TRE) published in the PIAAC 2012/2014 OECD and NCES reports.
-Furthermore, the Average of All Jurisdictions generated by the IDE might differ from previously published results in OECD and NCES reports using PIAAC 2012–2017, ALL 2003–2008, and IALS 1994–1998 data.
+Please note that there might be differences between the averages generated by the IDE and the OECD averages for literacy, numeracy and problem solving in technology-rich environments (PS-TRE) published in the **PIAAC 2012/2014** OECD and NCES reports.
+Furthermore, the **Average of All Jurisdictions** generated by the IDE might differ from previously published results in OECD and NCES reports using **PIAAC 2012–2017**, **ALL 2003–2008**, and **IALS 1994–1998** data.
 These differences might be due to the jurisdiction composition of the averages.

 #### Linking error
-PIAAC 2012–2017, ALL 2003–2008, and IALS 1994–1998 are linked assessments.
+**PIAAC 2012–2017**, **ALL 2003–2008**, and **IALS 1994–1998** are linked assessments.
 That is, the sets of items used to assess literacy and numeracy in these years and studies include a subset of common items, referred to as trend items.
 To establish common reporting metrics for PIAAC, the difficulty of the link items, measured on different occasions, is compared.
 The comparison of the item difficulties on the different occasions is used to determine a score transformation that allows the reporting of the data on a common scale.

 As each item provides slightly different information about the link transformation, it follows that the chosen sample of link items will influence the estimated transformation.
 The consequence is an uncertainty in the transformation due to the sampling of link items, just as there is an uncertainty in jurisdiction means due to the sampling of adults.

-The uncertainty that results from the link-item sampling is referred to as linking error, and this error must be taken into account when making certain comparisons using the PIAAC 2012–2017, ALL 2003–2008, and IALS 1994–1998 data.
+The uncertainty that results from the link-item sampling is referred to as linking error, and this error must be taken into account when making certain comparisons using the **PIAAC 2012–2017**, **ALL 2003–2008**, and **IALS 1994–1998** data.
 As with sampling errors, the likely range of magnitude for the errors is represented as a standard error.
 Significance tests for scores across years within the IDE take into account the linking errors applicable to each subject.

 ## TALIS IDE